-Skin Contour Irregularities- Contour irregularities and depressions may occur after Excision of Skin Lesion surgery.
+Skin Contour Irregularities - Contour irregularities and depressions may occur after scar revision surgery.
 Visible and palpable wrinkling of skin can occur.
 Residual skin irregularities at the ends of the incisions or "dog ears" are always a possibility and may require additional surgery.
 This may improve with time, or it can be surgically corrected.